Today we’re launching a new weekly podcast on the future of education: The Re:Learning Podcast.

 The next wave of robots could change the meaning of work.
 I visited a robotics trade show in Chicago to meet some next-generation robots that have ignited a debate about whether automation threatens too many jobs today.
 This piece is part of a cover package in this week’s Chronicle Review on the New Industrial Revolution.

 Digital products and cost pressures may rewrite the notion of ‘required text.’
 A look at the radical ways that textbooks are changing.

-This session at the upcoming South-by-Southwest Interactive festival is based on on an article I wrote about the Unabomber’s Pen Pal.
-The subject of that feature, David Skrbina, will talk about “What We Can Learn From the Unabomber,” who he has corresponded with for years.
+I led a session at this year’s South-by-Southwest Interactive festival based on an article I wrote about the Unabomber’s Pen Pal.
+The subject of that feature, David Skrbina, will talked about “What We Can Learn From the Unabomber,” who he has corresponded with for years.
 Our panel included a counterpoint by Peter Ludlow, a philosopher who has long followed technology issues, and who MTV.com has named one of the most influential gamers of all time.